SAVE up to £500 on upgrading to an A-rated boiler, and reduce your energy bills by as much as £475 a year!

 Summary: Average cost of boiler replacement

-The most expensive boiler replacement costs are for complex installations where the boiler is replaced by a new type and the existing boiler is not easily removed, with the pipework needing additional adjustment/replacements, or if the boiler is being moved to a new location.
+The most expensive boiler replacement costs are for complex installations where a new type replaces the boiler, the pipework needs adjustment/replacements, or the boiler is moved to a new location.

-Rather than spending days on research and comparisons alone, why not fill out our 30-second form and let us do the hard work?
-GreenMatch will find you up to 3 free quotes from trusted installers in your area.
-Click below to get started.
+Ready to invest in a new boiler?
+Then, you’ll want to look for a reliable installer while securing the best deal for your boiler replacement.
+Rather than spending days on research and comparisons on your own, why not fill out our 30-second form and let us do the hard work?
+We will provide you with up to 3 free quotes from trusted installers in your area.

 Get your best deal